MicrosoftDocs/Devices-docs/surface-hub/admin-group-management-for-surface-hub.md

 ---
-title: Admin group management (Surface Hub)
+title: Admin group management for Surface Hub
 description: Every Microsoft Surface Hub can be configured individually by opening the Settings app on the device. ms.assetid: FA67209E-B355-4333-B903-482C4A3BDCCE ms.reviewer: